 The last task I performed for AQUASTAT was to try to find the best way to estimate the anthropogenic evaporation from dams.
-There will be a paper coming out soon, but in the meantime, I provide one of the fun outputs, a map of 75000 dams!
+The paper can be found here, but here I provide one of the fun outputs, a map of 75000 dams!

 - AQUASTAT dams with known location (green up arrow)

 - AQUASTAT dams with guessed location, estimated by City if known, else by State if known, else by Country (green diagonal arrow)